featherbear/splunk-helper/README.md

 ### (Recommended) Universal Import

-The `helper.js` file imports all of the modules in this library as a single dictionary, where each module is accessible by its name.
+The `helper.js` file combines all the modules into a single object, each module accessible by its name.

 Add `https://featherbear.cc/splunk-helper/helper.js` to your `require` statement.